 As a nature lover, I really don’t want to have rage in my heart when it comes to little varmints but all the relaxing lake days on earth can not soothe my soul when the local ground squirrels treat my front yard like Souplantation, Big Bear Lake.
-I have spent way too much of my free time this summer, no not indulging in salads made from homegrown red leaf lettuce but googling ground squirrel deterrents kill these fluffy assholes.
+I have spent way too much of my free time this summer, no not indulging in salads made from homegrown red leaf lettuce but googling ground squirrel deterrents to kill these fluffy assholes.

 A less emotionally compromised person might have typed “how to keep ground squirrels out of a garden” into Google or perhaps “ground squirrel deterrents for dummies.”